 For most families, there will come a time to explore living arrangements and other options for aging parents or loved ones.
-As they age, it is important to have a plan in place for where they will reside in the next phase of their senior years.
+As they age, it is important to have a plan in place for where they will reside.
 A thoughtful plan will allow the most comfortable transition for both the senior and the family.

 As you start exploring these options, keep in mind the family member’s roles in the transition.
 Knowing who will be able to help provide care, help to relocate, and offer emotional support along the way are great things to have in mind.